 He went back to California and concentrated on television bit parts, which is how he came to audition for The Partridge Family.
 It was a series which was both to imprison and create him.
-Twenty-six episodes a year are filmed on the Columbia film ranch in Los Angeles at weekly intervals, so it all becomes like working at a factory - especially as Cassidy has to be at the studios from 7am. when he enters make-up, until 5.30, when he usually goes off to the recording studios.
-It is not a life many young artists would put up with for the three years that Cassidy was with the show, but he came Opposite page: David Cassidy, live on stage.
+Twenty-six episodes a year were filmed on the Columbia film ranch in Los Angeles at weekly intervals, so it all became like working at a factory - especially as Cassidy had to be at the studios from 7am, when he entered make-up, until 5.30, when he usually went off to the recording studios.
+It was not a life many young artists would put up with for the three years that Cassidy was with the show, but he came through it stoically, his Partridge career finally ending in November 1973.

+Opposite page: David Cassidy, live on stage.
 Right: David at home in sunny Los Angeles.